stuntrally/stuntrally/Readme.txt

 Track creators
     If you manage to create an interesting track, it could be released in future versions.

-Artists
-    Help exporting existing models from Blender to Ogre.
-    If you can create/edit 3D models
-    (cars, trees, plants, rocks, objects etc),
-    textures for them or for terrain.
-    If you can create/edit sounds for the game.

 If so, tell us on IRC at #stuntrally on freenode, or by posting on Forum,